A nerve biopsy is a procedure where a small sample of a nerve is removed from your body and examined in a laboratory.

 - tibial nerve dysfunction

 The major risk associated with a nerve biopsy is long-term nerve damage.
-However, this is extremely rare since your surgeon will be very careful when choosing which nerve to biopsy.
+But this is extremely rare since your surgeon will be very careful when choosing which nerve to biopsy.
 Typically, a nerve biopsy will be done on the wrist or the ankle.

 Other risks might include minor discomfort after the biopsy, allergic reaction to the anesthetic, and infection.
 Talk to your doctor about how to minimize your risks.